Last Updated on December 29, 2022 by Lawrence Berezin

 (3) Parks.
 In any park between one-half hour after sunset and one-half hour before sunrise, except at places designated or maintained for the parking of vehicles.

 (4) Bus lane.
 In any lane designated for the exclusive use of buses.
 (5) Railroad crossings.
 Within fifty feet of the nearest rail of a railroad crossing.

 (6) Safety zones.
 In a safety zone, between a safety zone and the adjacent curb or within thirty feet of points on the curb immediately opposite the ends of a safety zone.

 7) Pedestrian ramps.
-Alongside or in a manner which obstructs a curb area which has been cut down, lowered or otherwise constructed or altered to provide access for persons with disabilities at a marked or unmarked crosswalk as defined in subdivision (b) of §4-01 of this chapter.
-A person may stop, stand or park a vehicle alongside or in a manner which obstructs a pedestrian ramp not located within such crosswalk, unless otherwise prohibited
+Alongside or in a manner that obstructs a curb area that has been cut down, lowered or otherwise constructed or altered to provide access for persons with disabilities at a marked or unmarked crosswalk as defined in subdivision (b) of §4-01 of this chapter.
+A person may stop, stand or park a vehicle alongside or in a manner that obstructs a pedestrian ramp not located within such crosswalk unless otherwise prohibited

-The key takeaway is that in any of these myriad No Standing zones you are permitted to stop temporarily to pick up or drop off a passenger (but not her property).
+–You are permitted to stop temporarily to pick up or drop off a passenger (but not her property).
 As long as you leave the zone immediately.
-If you are blessed with a No Standing parking ticket, fight it and be sure to present the proper proof to win.
+If you are blessed with a No Standing parking ticket, fight it and

 No one said this stuff was going to be easy.
 But, I urge you to do your due diligence before navigating the mean streets and curbsides of our fair city. knowledge will save you money.